Completely Positive Maps: Pro-C*-algebras and Hilbert modules over Pro-C*-algebras: Abstract

 \section{Abstract}

-In this paper, we begin by presenting a construction for induced representations of Hilbert modules over pro-$C^*$-algebras for a given continuous $^*$-morphism between pro-$C^*$-algebras.
-Subsequently, we describe the structure of completely positive maps between two pro-$C^*$-algebras using Paschke's GNS construction for CP-maps on pro-$C^*$-algebras.
-Furthermore, through our construction, we establish a structure theorem for a $\phi-$map between two Hilbert modules over pro-$C^*$-algebras, where $\phi$ is a continuous CP-map between pro-$C^*$-algebras.
+In this paper, we describe the structure of completely positive maps between two pro-$C^*$-algebras using Paschke's GNS construction for CP-maps on pro-$C^*$-algebras.
+Furthermore, we establish a structure theorem for a $\phi$-map between two Hilbert modules over pro-$C^*$-algebras, where $\phi$ is a continuous CP-map between pro-$C^*$-algebras.
 We also discuss the minimality of these representations.